robertdpowell/100-days-of-event-driven-architectures/README.md

 - process data as it happens.
 Continuous flow in real time.
 Useful when real time insights are required - can give a competitive edge.
 - Consider the business requirement and choose appropriately, bearing in mind the cost.

+## Day 4

+Today I looked at bi-directional patterns.

+There are a number of event communication patterns we can consider:-

+- Within services and boundaries
+- Between organisations, as companies look to exploit the value of their data in real time.
+- Between frontend and backend

+I also read into bounded contexts, which is a central pattern of DDD and allows us to encapsulate parts of our system.
+Each booundary has its own language to define the events and schemas within

+EDAs allow the decoupling of areas of our systems through definition of these clear boundaries.
+Decoupling enables flow.